 - The pros and cons of playing live

 - Is there still a role for the record label?

 - The buzz - standing out from the crowd

-This years panel is chaired by Nick Tarbitt, senior lawyer in the CMLG, with years of experience in the record industry advising in media and entertainment law cases and co-founder of Integrity Records, current home to Valentiine, Miniature Dinosaurs, Futur Primitif (ex-Low Anthem), the Lights, Travis+Julie, Pet Dog Storm, Plutonik, Silhouettes, Horse Party and more...
+Music industry panel chaired by Nick Tarbitt, senior lawyer in the CMLG, with years of experience in the record industry advising in media and entertainment law cases and co-founder of Integrity Records, current home to Valentiine, Miniature Dinosaurs, Futur Primitif (ex-Low Anthem), the Lights, Travis+Julie, Pet Dog Storm, Plutonik, Silhouettes, Horse Party and more...

 English synthesizer player, keyboardist and composer Richard Barbieri has been performing live and releasing albums for more than 35 years.
 Originally coming to prominence in the late 1970s and early1980s as a member of new wave pioneers Japan who achieved critical and commercial success with their 5th studio album "Tin Drum".
 He is now best known as the keyboard player in the twice Grammy nominated progressive rock band Porcupine Tree.

 Ville owns and runs The Animal Farm, a London based music company offering record production and artist management services.
 Under their umbrella The Animal Farm also operates a record label, a publishing company and a booking agency.
 Notable releases include One Night Only (Universal), iremembertapes, The Manic Shire and more...

 Martin divides his time between writing, sound design, and releasing ambient albums on his own Yew Tree Magic label.
 Recent sound design projects include Steamworx for Camel Audio, Kitnetix for Applied Acoustic Systems, and Geosonics ft.
 Chris Watson for Soniccouture.
 He has also contributed heavily to music technology magazines such as Sound On Sound and Audio Technology, writing columns, reviews and features.